Baby Bottle Tooth Decay

 First Signs of Tooth Decay

-The first signs of tooth decay are white and yellow spots on the teeth around the gum line.
-At this stage it is reversible.
+The first signs of tooth decay are white and yellow spots on the teeth around the gumline.
+At this stage tooth decay is reversible.
 Caring for your child's teeth is as easy as using a soft cloth or infant toothbrush to gently clean your baby's gums and first teeth after each bottle.
 Rinsing the mouth with water if your child is old enough for a cup can also greatly aid in reducing how much bacteria are in the mouth.

 Introducing flossing after the baby teeth have come in is beneficial in preservation.
 When the first teeth begin to come in is when it is time to schedule an appointment with your dentist.
 Demonstrate how good oral care habits aid in the defense against decay such as brushing after mealtimes, before bed, and after sweet treats.
 Including the whole family in the routine helps ensure good dental care is a habit they all can all benefit from!

 At Great Grins for KIDS - Portland, we understand how important it is for growth and development that your child's teeth start healthy.
 Teaching proper brushing, flossing, and cleaning techniques to your growing child to ensure maximum dental health is our priority.
 If you have any concerns or want to learn more about the treatment or prevention of decay, don't hesitate to give us a call at (971) 470-0054.

 My daughter was a little nervous to have her dental work done but everyone in the office was super friendly and very reassuring and that helped her nervousness go away.
 Thanks for the excellent dental experience. ~ Lilyana G.